mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 To build the executables, run one of these commands:

-	mingw32-make 		&:: Default architecture for your machine mingw32-make intel 	&:: Intel/AMD executables
+	mingw32-make 		&:: Executables for your machine architecture mingw32-make intel 	&:: Intel/AMD executables
 	mingw32-make arm 	&:: ARM executables
 	mingw32-make all 	&:: All the executables